maciakl/netsquirt/README.md

     Usage:

-        -file, --file [PATH]        specify path to the file to be served -version, --version         display verison
+        -file, --file [PATH]        specify path to the file to be served -port, --port [NUMBER]      specify a port number to run the server on -version, --version         display verison
         -h, -help, --help           display Usage